ArrowGEV: Grounding Events in Video via Learning the Arrow of Time: Method

 \subsection{Temporal Directionality Reward Modeling}

-A reward function for GEV should ideally incentivize a model to localize the events while understanding an event's temporal structure.
+A reward function for GEV should ideally incentivize a model to localize events while understanding an event's temporal structure.

-To determine the type of each event, we use an LLM to perform reasoning to classify each event $q$ as time-sensitive or time-insensitive.
+To determine the type of each event, we use an LLM to perform reasoning to classify each event $q$ as time-sensitive or time-insensitive with prompt $p$.
 The model first generates the reasoning process $r \sim P_{\text{LLM}}(\cdot | p, q)$, and then determines the type of event $c(q) \sim P_{\text{LLM}}(\cdot|r, p, q)$.
-The analysis of event categorization verifies the reliability in the Appendix~\ref{sec: classification}, and see the prompt in the Appendix~\ref{sec: prompt}.
+The analysis in Appendix~\ref{sec: classification} verifies the reliability of event categorization.
+See the prompt in Appendix~\ref{sec: prompt}.

 Let $c(q) \in \{ \text{insensitive}, \text{sensitive} \}$ denote the event's category.
 We formulate the grounding reward $r$ as a linear combination of two components: a localization accuracy reward $r_{\text{acc}}$, which promotes precise event localization in the forward video, and a temporal directionality reward $r_{\text{temp}}$, which enforces temporal understanding.
 These are balanced by a weighting factor $\lambda$: